Ovi3/BurpBeautifier/README.md

 3. Not considering gzip/deflate compress/decompress, so need the Proxy->Options->Miscellaneous->Unpack gzip/deflate in response is enabled (ON by default)

 ### Limitations
 1. Installation is not convenient.
-Not like Java extension, just add a jar file.
+Not like extension writing in Java, just add a jar file.
 2. Jython is slow.
 So It will not beautify if size excess dataMaxSize(default is 680KB)